How will COVID- 19 (Coronavirus) impact Summer Session?

 Are there classes on July 4 (Independence Day)?

 Since July 4th falls on a Saturday in 2020, the Independence Day holiday will be observed on Friday, July 3rd.
-Classes will not be held on Friday, July 3rd, and University administrative offices will also be closed.
-Students should expect to be in class on the days surrounding the holiday unless an instructor says otherwise.
-The dining hall will remain open, and the residential staff will provide special activities for students residing on campus.
+Classes will not meet on Friday, July 3rd, and University administrative offices will also be closed.
+Students should expect to participate in class on the days surrounding the holiday unless an instructor says otherwise..

 Are Summer Session courses for credit?